I tried generating an OGP banner with Figma MCP that supports custom fonts

 Create an OGP-style banner at 1200×630 using the uploaded Mona Sans for headings and Noto Sans JP for Japanese text

-Below is the output banner.
-Mona Sans Black is used for the heading, with Noto Sans JP below it.
+The following is the output banner.
+Mona Sans Black is used for the heading, and Noto Sans JP is used below it.

 03